Facts About Abortion

 Facts and figures relating to the incidence of abortion worldwide.

-An overview of the history and legality of abortion in the United States.
+An overview of federal abortion rulings in the United States.

 Though individual states have retained some narrow, legal outlets for regulating abortion, Roe vs. Wade forbids them from outlawing abortion during the first trimester and binds them to an extremely broad "health" exception during the second and third trimester.